-Wearing hemp clothing also promotes personal health.
-Hemp cotton blends are both more absorbent and more mildew resistant than 100% cotton.
+Wearing hemp clothing promotes personal health in a variety of ways.
+Hemp/ cotton blends are both more absorbent and more mildew resistant than 100% cotton.
 Fabric made using 50% or higher of hemp will block more UV rays than non-hemp fabrics.
-Have you ever noticed that hemp-made garments don’t create static?
+And have you ever noticed that hemp-made garments don’t create static?
 That is because hemp has the same net static charge as human skin, resonating perfectly with our electromagnetic fields.

 When conspiracy isn’t just a theory